Low-back pain? You’re not alone … at all

 Sciatica means that the sciatic nerve is being compressed.
 This usually results in pain in the lower back, in one side of the buttocks, and/or the back of one leg.
 The most common low-back problems that cause sciatica include lumbar disc herniation, lumbar degenerative disc disease, isthmic spondylolisthesis and lumbar spinal stenosis.
 So, sciatica isn’t causing the pain – it is the pain.

-The good news: There are a variety of options for treating sciatica pain.
+The good news: There are options for treating sciatica pain.
 For some, surgery has the highest success rates of relieving pain, while others can help decrease pain through exercise.
 Without proper exercise, low-back muscles become weak, leaving them less able to support the back and spine.
 Ultimately though, if you or a loved one have pain that you believe is related to sciatica, visit your doctor.
 Because sciatica can be caused by numerous conditions, it’s important not to self-treat before consulting a physician.